AAA Research Reveals Driver Monitoring Systems can be Fooled and need Refinement

 To counter this, vehicles are equipped with driver monitoring systems – which use either a camera-based system that watches the driver’s face, or one that tracks steering wheel movement.
 Both systems are designed to alert the driver when they become disengaged.

-“Driver monitoring systems are a good first step to preventing deadly crashes, however they are not foolproof” said Stephanie Milani, Tennessee Public Affairs Director, AAA – The Auto Club Group.
+“Driver monitoring systems are a good first step to preventing deadly crashes, however they are not foolproof” said Adrienne Woodland, spokeswoman, AAA – The Auto Club Group.
 “However, AAA hopes this study will get the attention of automakers and consumers, to remind them that driving assistance technology has limitations, needs to be refined, and should not replace an engaged driver.”

 Testing the Technology